Last Updated on

 What is their height?

-Both male and female Jagdterriers are 13 to 16 inches (33 to 41 centimeters) high at the shoulders.
+As mentioned in the first paragraph both male and female Jagdterriers are 13 to 16 inches (33 to 41 centimeters) high at the shoulders.

 What do they weigh?